 How does Google Meet work?

 To start your meetings, you'll simply share a link.
 There will be no accounts, plugins, downloads, or hassles if you're already in the Google ecosystem and signed into a browser like Chrome.
 People can click on a link from Google Calendar, an email invite, or an ad-hoc share.
-And if you're dialing in from a conference room, your laptop, or a dedicated mobile app, it's just a few clicks and you're in.
+And if you're dialling in from a conference room, your laptop, or a dedicated mobile app, it's just a few clicks and you're in.

 Meet offers native, full-screen presenting, which makes it easy to showcase your team's projects, although the sharing options aren't as dynamic as those you'll find in Zoom, although there is the useful option to share a single Chrome tab.